iterative/dvc.org/public/static/docs/command-reference/diff.md

 deleted/changed, and the file size differences.

 > Note that `dvc diff` does not show the line-to-line comparison among the
-> target files in each revision, like `git diff` or
+> target files in each version, like `git diff` or
 > [GNU `diff`](https://www.gnu.org/software/diffutils/) can.
 This is because the
 > data data tracked by DVC can come in many possible formats e.g. structured
 > text, or binary blobs, etc.